mezhanglei/react-easy-formrender/README.md

-  outside?: FieldUnionType; // Form field component outside nested components readOnly?: boolean; // readonly？ readOnlyRender?: FieldUnionType | ReactNode; // readonly display component typeRender?: any; // form field's control render valueGetter?: string | ((...args: any[]) => any); // output getter valueSetter?: string | ((value: any) => any); // input setter properties?: { [name: string]: FormFieldProps } | FormFieldProps[]; // Nested form controls Nested objects when they are objects, or collections of arrays when they are array types
+  outside?: FieldUnionType; // Form field component outside nested components readOnly?: boolean; // readonly？ readOnlyRender?: FieldUnionType | ReactNode; // readonly display component typeRender?: any; // form field's component render valueGetter?: string | ((...args: any[]) => any); // output getter valueSetter?: string | ((value: any) => any); // input setter properties?: { [name: string]: FormFieldProps } | FormFieldProps[]; // Nested form components Nested objects when they are objects, or collections of arrays when they are array types
 }
 ```

 ### rules
-The `rules` rules in the form control are derived from the `rules` property in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore)。
+The `rules` rules in the form component are derived from the `rules` property in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore)。

 ### FormRenderStore Methods
   Only responsible for the rendering of the form